designondemand/shutdown-backup/README.md

 ```

 ## usage
-to enable automatic backups on shutdowns on Wednesdays and Fridays enanble and start the `shutdown-backup-enable@.timer` unit with the profile name as the instance variable
+to enable automatic weekly backups on shutdowns enanble and start the `shutdown-backup-enable@.timer` unit with the profile name as the instance variable
 ```
 $ systemctl enable shutdown-backup-enable@profile-name.timer
 $ systemctl start shutdown-backup-enable@profile-name.timer